hakbyte/dots/README.md

 # Dotfiles

 My Kali Linux dotfiles, powered by [Ansible](https://www.ansible.com/).
-Compared to other solutions I previously used to manage dotfiles files, Ansible is way more flexible at the cost of *some* complexity ;)
+Compared to other solutions I previously used to manage dotfiles, Ansible is way more flexible at the cost of *some* complexity ;)

 So how does it look like?